 1. To celebrate May Day in 1986 as a public holiday and to arrange May Day rallies in all major centres where we are organised.

 2. To mobilise our membership and the broad community around the following demands:

 - 2.1.
 The right to work

 - May Day as a paid public holiday

 - 40 hour week and a living wage for all

 - Social security, increased UIF and rent exemption for all unemployed

 - Equal and living pensions

-for all people on a monthly basis
+- for all people on a monthly basis

 - Full maternity benefits for working women

-2.2 The right to organise
+- 2.2 The right to organise

-- The right of all workers to belong to democratic trade unions irrespective of their industry or location. - The right to strike
+- The right of all workers to belong to democratic trade unions irrespective of their industry or location.

+- The right to strike

-2.3 The right of students
+- 2.3 The right of students

 - To support fully the demands by students to form democratic SRC's and build an alternative system of people's education now.

-2.4 The right to free political activity
+- 2.4 The right to free political activity

 - Unbanning of all banned organisations

 - Release of all political prisoners

 - Dropping of all treason charges

 - 2.5 The right to free movement and decent housing

 - Immediate end to pass

+Natal members form a Human Chain in support of the Workers' Charter campaign.

-Cosatu Deputy General Secretary, Zwolinzima Vavi (centre) at last year's May Day rally.
+Cosatu Deputy General Secretary, Zwelinzima Vavi (centre) at the 1998 May Day rally.